-YMIN 205 Youth Ministry and the Small Group Process...3 By learning and participating in a small group, students will gain the basic skills necessary for facilitating small groups in a youth ministry context.
+YMIN 205 Youth Ministry and the Small Group Process...3

+By participating and learning in a small group, students will gain the basic skills necessary for facilitating small groups in a youth ministry context.
 Through this experience, students will learn how to create an atmosphere where youth can meet together regularly and become committed to each other, to the group, and to growing together in their faith in Christ.
 Principles of biblical interpretation and Bible study activities appropriate to youth ministry will be explored.
-Prerequisites: Minimum grades of C in YMIN 101, 102.